gerardo-lijs/MachineLearning-ObjectDetect-WPF/README.md

 # Machine Learning Object Detection in .NET with WPF App
 Complete sample for object detection in .NET using Machine Learning and WPF.
-From image labeling to training to final app
+From image labeling to training to final app.

+> For sample/demonstration/understanding of the full cycle I will label and train with just a few images of a very simple problem.
+Labeling and model training depending the domain and complexity of the project is something best done by a Data Scientist specialist.
+For .NET developers I think the important part is Part 3 so they can integrate with their software and add value.
+Labeling and model training can be outsource to a specialist or use one of the several public models available made by experts.

 ## Part 1 - Labeling
 The first step to detect objects in images/video is to label them.
 There are several applications and websites for this.
 Opensource, comercial, local only, cloud backend to fit everyone needs/taste.
 Here is a short list of some of them: